Pradnya144/Portfolio-Project-2/README.md

 * A landing page or the main game page having the main game area where user enters inputs and sees reults, a timer and winstreak.
 Also a tab to view the instructions.
 * An instructions page having the rules of the game with examples.

+### Future Advancements

+More difficulty levels and complexities can be added to the game play, challenging the player even more.
+More setting options and personilization for player can be added to the game.